A complete guide to UK universities for international students

 Humanities degrees can cost slightly less, whilst science degrees with laboratorial and clinical aspects to them are likely to have higher tuition fees.

-Are there scholarships available in the UK?
-Yes, and bursaries, though they are less common at undergraduate level.
+Yes there are, as well as bursaries, though they are less common at undergraduate level.
 These may be offered by UK universities themselves, and may be based on academic excellence or other merit, such as sporting achievements.
 Postgraduate students can also explore prestigious options like Chevening Scholarships, though these are highly competitive.

 It is also worth exploring whether the government in your home country has any funding available for students wishing to pursue higher education in the UK.